 The Developer shall ensure all cable ducts are non-metallic and comply with Australian Standard AS/NZS 2053.1.
-Steel ducts are allowable for water crossing only as described in section 8.12.8, and rail crossing as per the Underground Cable Installation Manual section 6 [25].
+Steel ducts are allowable for water crossing only as described in section 8.12.8, and rail crossing as per section 6 of the Underground Cable Installation Manual [20].
 The size of ducts required for different type of cables is shown in Table 13: